Band Gear

 GEAR CORNER

-1. Hey, surf fiends and gearaholics!
-Here’s the lowdown on the
+1. Hey, surf shredders and gearaholics!
+Here’s the lowdown on the gear I use with BIG SURF. -Phil

 -Phil